Seattle Dog Park Data

 Seattle will not build its way out of this.
 It needs a policy change.

-An honest look at what the data on this site shows — and what I think the city should do about it.
-This is opinion.
-Everything else on this site is factual reference.
+This is my take on what the data on this site shows, and what the city should do differently.
+This page is my opinion — everything else on the site is intended to be a factual reference.

-I have real empathy for the council members, mayors, and SPR staff who have taken a run at this over the last two decades.
-They have tried.
-They have held listening sessions, commissioned studies, drafted plans, opened a dog park or two, absorbed the complaints from everyone who didn't get what they wanted, and moved on to the next file on a desk that is never empty.
-If you sit down with this issue in good faith and try to reason your way to a solution, you run into the same walls every time: land, money, competing uses, neighborhood opposition, a legal framework that makes time-sharing parks harder than it should be, and a constituency of dog owners who are disorganized compared to the groups lined up on the other side.
-Anyone who engages with this seriously discovers quickly why the easy answers aren't easy.
+I have real empathy for the council members, mayors, and SPR staff who've taken a run at this over the last two decades.
+They've held listening sessions, commissioned studies, drafted plans, spent years trying to site new dog parks — finally putting two more into construction in 2026 after a seventeen-year gap — absorbed the complaints from everyone who didn't get what they wanted, and moved on to the next file on a desk that's never empty.
+Sit down with this in good faith and you run into the same walls every time — land, money, competing uses, neighborhood opposition.
+Anyone who engages with it seriously figures out pretty quickly why the easy answers aren't easy.

-And the honest truth is that not everyone can leave happy.
-Any real change here will upset someone.
-A policy that gives dogs more access will feel like a loss to people who prefer parks without them.
-A policy that protects the status quo leaves 150,000+ dogs and their owners in exactly the position the rest of this site documents.
-There is no version of this where no one is disappointed.
+Not everyone leaves happy.
+Any real change here upsets someone.
+A policy that gives dogs more access feels like a loss to people who'd rather be in parks without them.
+A policy that protects the status quo leaves 150,000+ dogs and their owners exactly where the rest of this site documents.
+There's no version of this where nobody's disappointed.

 So I'm not writing this to claim I have the perfect answer, or to suggest the people who've tried before were foolish for not finding it.
 I don't, and they weren't.
-What I am saying is that after twenty years of running the same playbook — study, listen, build one park, repeat — the data on this site shows the playbook isn't closing the gap.
+What I am saying is that after twenty years of running the same playbook — study, listen, plan a park, repeat, with the first new off-leash areas (OLAs) since 2009 only now breaking ground — the data on this site shows the approach isn't closing the gap.
 It isn't even keeping pace.
 At some point, continuing to run a strategy that measurably isn't working becomes its own choice.

-That's why this editorial exists.
-Not to argue that the answer is obvious — it isn't — but to argue that trying something different is overdue, and that the specific different thing worth trying (a time-zoned shared-use model, borrowed from cities that have run it for decades) deserves a real look rather than a reflexive no. The sections below lay out what I think the data supports, and what I'd like the city to consider.
+That's why this page is here.
+Not to argue the answer is obvious (it isn't), but to argue that trying something different is overdue.
+The specific alternative I think is worth a real look is a time-zoned shared-use model, borrowed from cities that have run it for decades.
+The sections below make the case.

 These aren't numbers — they're values plus factual observations.
-I think most reasonable Seattle residents, dog owners and non-owners alike, can agree with them.
+I think most reasonable Seattle residents, dog owners and non-owners alike, can sign on to them.

 P1Seattle will never build its way out of the OLA shortage.

-The city has added one net dog park in fifteen years while the population grew by 34%.
+Zero net dog parks added since 2009 — seventeen years and counting — while the population grew 34%.
 Two more open in fall 2026.
-Even with every site SPR has on the books eventually built, the per-capita gap to Portland, San Francisco, and Vancouver BC doesn't close.
-The constraint is physical — Seattle is a dense, land-scarce city with expensive parcels and an already-extensive park system to maintain.
+Even if SPR eventually builds every site on its current list, the per-capita gap to Portland, San Francisco, and Vancouver BC doesn't close.
+Seattle is physically constrained: dense, land-scarce, expensive parcels, already-extensive parks to maintain.

 P2The little buildable land Seattle has should not go to dog parks first.

-Seattle is in the middle of a long housing-affordability crisis and an ongoing homelessness emergency.
-When a rare parcel of city land becomes available, the case for housing, shelter, or services is stronger than the case for a new fenced dog park.
+Seattle's in the middle of a long housing-affordability crisis and an ongoing homelessness emergency.
+When a rare parcel of city land comes loose, the case for housing, shelter, or services is stronger than the case for a new fenced dog park.
 I own dogs and I still believe this.
-Any serious plan to improve off-leash access has to start from the assumption that we will not get more than a handful of small new OLAs over the coming decade.
+Any serious plan to improve off-leash access has to start from the assumption that we're not getting more than a handful of small new OLAs over the coming decade — and that even a substantial funding increase would not be enough to close the gap.
+The land isn't there; no dollar figure conjures it into existence.

 P3Seattle has more dogs than children, and the investment gap reflects that poorly.

-Let me state the obvious piece first: yes, kids should be prioritized over dogs.
+The obvious part first — yes, kids should be prioritized over dogs.
 Most reasonable people agree.
-A city with 157 playgrounds and 14 dog parks is making a choice about who its parks are for, and on the first axis — kids first — that choice is correct.
-This principle is not arguing for a 1:1 split.
+A city with 157 playgrounds and 14 dog parks is making a choice about who its parks are for, and on the first axis — kids first — that choice is right.
+I'm not arguing for a 1:1 split.

-It is arguing that the magnitude of the gap has gone beyond any reasonable prioritization.
-Widely cited estimates put Seattle's dog population at around 150,000 as a floor, with SPR's own 2023 Expansion Study citing figures up to 400,000.
+What I am arguing is that the magnitude of the gap has gone past any reasonable prioritization.
+Widely cited estimates put Seattle's dog population at around 150,000 as a floor, and SPR's own 2023 Expansion Study cites figures up to 400,000.
 Seattle's under-18 population is roughly 115,000.
-Even using the conservative dog number, dogs outnumber children — and SPR runs 157 playgrounds but only 14 fenced OLAs.
-The dedicated OLA budget line in 2018 was about $106,000 out of a $168M SPR total: roughly 0.06%.
-In terms of land, OLAs occupy about 26 of Seattle's ~53,100 acres — roughly 0.05% of the city, about one twentieth of one percent.
+Even at the conservative floor, dogs outnumber kids — and SPR runs 157 playgrounds against 14 fenced OLAs.
+The dedicated OLA budget line in 2018 was about $100,000 out of a $168M SPR total: roughly 0.06%.
+On the land side, OLAs occupy about 31 of Seattle's ~53,800 acres of land (U.S. Census Quick Facts — 84.0 sq mi land area) — again roughly 0.06% of the city, about one-sixteenth of one percent.
 Prioritizing kids is right.
-Arriving at 0.06% for a population the size of all dog owners is how we ended up with the current situation.
-That is what this principle argues should be fixed.
+Arriving at 0.06% for a population the size of all dog owners is how we got here.
+That's what this principle says should be fixed.

 P4People who don't want to be around dogs have a right not to be.

-This is non-negotiable, and every dog owner I respect accepts it.
+Non-negotiable.
+Every dog owner I respect accepts this.
 Kids who are afraid of dogs, adults who don't want a strange dog in their face, picnickers, joggers, runners, people using the park for a dozen other reasons — none of them signed up to share space with an unfamiliar off-leash dog.
-The status quo, where ~40% of dog owners self-report monthly-or-more illegal off-leash use in general parks, fails these residents directly.
-The fix must protect their use of parks at least as well as the current system pretends to.
+The current setup, where 39% of dog owners self-report monthly-or-more illegal off-leash use, fails these residents directly.
+Whatever fix comes next has to protect their use of parks at least as well as the current system pretends to.

 P5Children have a right to play on clean, safe fields.

-A playfield with dog feces on it, or a baseball diamond where someone's loose dog just ran through left field, is a failure of the system on every axis.
+A playfield with dog feces on it, or a baseball diamond where someone's loose dog just ran through left field, is a system failure on every axis.
 This isn't a dog-vs-kid argument — both groups deserve protected recreational space.
-The current policy does not actually deliver clean playfields; enforcement happens at the margins, after the fact, with no cleanup component.
+The current policy doesn't actually deliver clean playfields; enforcement happens at the margins, after the fact, with no cleanup component.

-P6Families and non-dog-owners should have park time that is reliably dog-free.
+P6Families and non-dog-owners should have park time that's reliably dog-free.

 Access goes both ways.
 Right now, dog owners have a few tiny, often-unsafe OLAs; non-owners have a city full of parks that are technically dog-free but in practice aren't.
 Both groups lose.
-A well-designed policy guarantees protected time windows for each use.
+A well-designed policy protects time windows for each use.

 O1The current rules have failed, and Seattle is doubling down on the part that isn't working.

-In 2014, the Seattle City Council asked SPR to rethink off-leash policy.
-SPR ran over a year of surveys and in-person interviews with dog owners, parents, COLA, and neighborhood groups.
-The consistent feedback: the pre-2014 policy was unworkable, enforcement was structurally insufficient, and several cities had already adopted shared-use or time-zoned models that could be studied.
-The resulting People, Dogs and Parks Strategic Plan kept the same framework, added two full-time animal-control officers, and declined to pilot any time-zoned shared-use approach.
-Seattle Magazine covered this at the time.
-In the years since, the OLA count has not meaningfully moved and illegal off-leash use has, if anything, grown with the dog population.
+In 2014 the Seattle City Council asked SPR to rethink off-leash policy.
+SPR spent over a year running surveys and in-person interviews with dog owners, parents, Citizens for Off-Leash Areas (COLA), and neighborhood groups.
+The consistent feedback was that the pre-2014 policy was unworkable, enforcement was structurally insufficient, and other cities had already tried shared-use or time-zoned models worth studying.
+The resulting People, Dogs and Parks Strategic Plan kept the same framework, added two full-time animal-control officers, and declined to pilot any shared-use approach.
+Seattle Magazine covered it at the time.
+In the years since, the OLA count hasn't meaningfully moved, and illegal off-leash use has if anything grown with the dog population.

-It does, however, cost real money — and now we know exactly how much.
-The 2021 signed MOA between SPR and the Seattle Animal Shelter (reference AG21-PRF03-032) lays it out in Attachment A: one Animal Control Officer II is billed to SPR at $43.07 per hour plus 45% benefits overhead = $62.45 per hour × 2,088 hours = $130,398.73 per year in personnel, plus $3,000 in supplies and $19,000 in divisional overhead, for a total of $152,398.73 per year.
-That is the FAS-side cost only; the SPR-side Facilities Maintenance Worker who patrols with the ACO as a paired team is on SPR's books separately.
-Both are paired half-time with each other, four days per week — roughly 160 officer-hours per month to cover 485+ parks and 6,414 acres.
+It does, however, cost real money — and now we know roughly how much.
+The 2021 signed Memorandum of Agreement (MOA) between SPR and the Seattle Animal Shelter (AG21-PRF03-032) lays it out in Attachment A — one Animal Control Officer II is billed to SPR at $43.07/hr plus 45% benefits overhead = $62.45/hr × 2,088 hours = $130,399/year in personnel, plus $3,000 in supplies and $19,000 in divisional overhead, for $152,399/year.
+That's the Finance & Administrative Services (FAS)-side cost only.
+The SPR-side Facilities Maintenance Worker who patrols with the ACO as a paired team sits on SPR's books separately.
+They're paired half-time with each other, four days a week — roughly 160 officer-hours per month to cover 485+ parks and 6,414 acres.

 Supporting data on this site Residents per OLA time series · Citations issued per year · Kinnear case study · Axios Seattle, "More paw patrols," April 2026 (print edition)